open-cogsci/osdoc/content/python/about.md

 If you are using the *legacy*, *droid*, or *xpyriment* (only with "Use OpenGL" set to "no") back-end, you can directly use the various [PyGame] modules.
 For more information, see:

 - [/back-ends/legacy/](/back-ends/legacy)

-## Experimental features

-### Transparent variables

-In the general tab, you can enable the option 'Transparent variable management'.
-If enabled, experimental variables will be directly accessible in inline_script items.
-For example, if you have defined a variable called `my_var` in a loop item, you will be able to use that variable directly in an inline_script:

-{% highlight python %}
-print my_var
-my_var = 'some value'
-{% endhighlight %}

-In contrast, if transparent variable management is disabled, you would need to use `self.get()` and `exp.set()`:

-{% highlight python %}
-print self.get('my_var')
-exp.set('my_var', 'some value')
-{% endhighlight %}

-## Older versions (0.27.1 and earlier)

-### Carry-over effects between runs

-By default, OpenSesame executes the user interface and experimental runs in the same process.
-In some cases, this can give unexpected results.
-Let's consider Experiment A that consists (only) of the following script ...

-{% highlight python %}
-global my_var
-my_var = 'Test!'
-{% endhighlight %}

-... and Experiment B that consists (only) of the following script ...

-{% highlight python %}
-print my_var
-{% endhighlight %}

-If you first run Experiments A and next run Experiment B (without closing OpenSesame), you will find that Experiment B prints out 'Test!'.
-This is a carry-over effect: `my_var` is set in Experiment A, but because it is declared `global` it will stay alive and also be accessible to Experiment B.

-In general, such carry-over effects are harmless, but they are known to (on some systems) cause crashes when `canvas` objects are declared `global`.
-In general, it is therefore not advisable to declare `canvas` objects `global`.
-Instead, to share a `canvas` between inline_script items, you can store it as a property of `exp`:

-{% highlight python %}
-from openexp.canvas import canvas exp.my_canvas = canvas(exp)
-{% endhighlight %}

-*Tip:* If you consistently encounter trouble when running your experiment for the second time (without closing OpenSesame), you can enable the *Run experiments in a separate process* option under *Preferences*.
-If you enable this option, OpenSesame will run your experiments as a separate program, using [opensesamerun][].

-### Importing modules

-Because the code in an inline_script item is essentially the body of a function (see above), functions and modules may not work as you expect them to.
-For example, the following seemingly valid (although silly) piece of script ...

-{% highlight python %}
-from random import randint
-def my_function():
-	print 'A random integer: %d' % randint(0,10) my_function()
-{% endhighlight %}

-... gives the following error:

-{% highlight python %}
-NameError: global name 'randint' is not defined
-{% endhighlight %}

-The reason that this doesn't work as you might expect is that `randint` is imported locally, in the function of which your code forms the body (see above).
-Therefore, you need to make `randint` global, so that it is also accessible from within other functions:

-{% highlight python %}
-from random import randint
-global randint
-def my_function():
-	print 'A random integer: %d' % randint(0,10) my_function()
-{% endhighlight %}

-This may be a bit confusing, but the take home message is: If you get a `NameError` for a module/ package/ function that you have imported, try declaring that module/ package/ function global, as illustrated above.

-### Defining globally accessible functions

-Another neat trick is that you can declare functions global.
-Normally, you would not be able to define a function in one inline_script, and use it in another inline_script.
-By declaring a function global, you can circumvent this problem.
-So if you create the following inline_script ...

-{% highlight python %}
-# Inline_script 1
-global my_global_function
-def my_global_function():
-	print 'You can call me anywhere!'
-{% endhighlight %}

-... you will be able to call `my_global_function()` in another inline_script:

-{% highlight python %}
-# Inline_script 2
-my_global_function()
-{% endhighlight %}

 [python]: http://www.python.org/
 [inline-script]: /python/inline-script